Skip to content

 What do you like to do outside of your job?
 Do you have any personal hobbies or interests?

 Outside of work, I like to stay active.
 Keeping active and exercising not only supports the health and well-being of our bodies, but it also supports our mind, attitude, and mood.
 I enjoy spending time with my family and friends, attending my children’s sporting activities, throwing the Frisbee with my dog, Vader, lifting weights, cooking, and traveling.
-One of my newest hobbies is joining our UTHSC Office of Inclusion, Equity, and Diversity Book Club.
+One of my newest hobbies is joining our Office of Access and Compliance Book Club At The Center.

 Erinn Finke, PhD, CCC-SLP